 Our Carmine Jewels are grafted onto Krymsk rootstock so you will have a tree, not a shrub.
 We find it easier to pick than bending over and rifling through a shrub.
 It also keeps the fruit higher off the ground, helping it combat fungal and bacterial infections which are often spread from rain splashing up from the ground.

-Trees are naturally dwarfing and make beautiful landscape specimens with their open growing habit and tiny, white blooms in mid-May.
+These trees are naturally dwarfing and make beautiful landscape specimens with their open growing habit and tiny, white blooms in mid-May.

 Our trees have consistently produced in the first or second year after planting in their permanent beds.
 15+ pounds by the 4th year and up to 30 pounds in the 5th year.